felop/Numworks-3Drender/README.md

 Very inefficient way to render a 3D Scene on a numworks calculator, using Ray Marching.

-I just rewrote [my GLSL scirpt](https://github.com/felop/NeuralRayMarching) in python to run in on my calculator.
+I just rewrote [my GLSL scirpt](https://github.com/felop/NeuralRayMarching) in python to run it on my calculator.
 Fun to use dispite the extremely slow render speed per frame :
  - ~10 minutes
  - ~5 minutes (without the shadows)